We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What is TIG welding?

-TIG stands for “tungsten inert gas,” and it’s also known as gas tungsten arc welding (GTAW).
-With TIG welding, the electrode delivering the electrical charge is made of tungsten, and (unlike MIG wire) it is non-consumable.
-An extra filler rod must be used as a result, which is held in the welder’s other hand.
-Coordinating the two demands greater concentration than when working with MIG.
+TIG is an acronym for “tungsten inert gas”; TIG welding is also referred to as gas tungsten arc welding (GTAW).
+With TIG welding, the electrode delivering the electrical charge is made of tungsten, and, unlike MIG wire, is non-consumable.
+An extra filler rod must be used, which the welder holds in their other hand.
+Coordinating the two requires greater concentration than when working with MIG.

 Welding Gas

-As with MIG welding, TIG welding requires gas to shield the weld from impurities.
-It also helps prevent the fixed TIG electrode from overheating.
-TIG welding gas is normally composed of argon or a mix of argon and helium (another inert gas).
+TIG welding also requires gas to shield the weld from impurities, but the shield has the added function of preventing the TIG electrode from overheating.
+TIG welding gas is typically composed of argon or a mix of argon and helium (another inert gas).
 Argon and hydrogen are used when TIG welding stainless steel.

 Weld Speed

 TIG welding is a slower process than MIG welding.
-This is partly due to welders’ need to coordinate the actions of both hands.
+This is partly due to the welder’s need to coordinate the actions of both hands.
 There’s also the physical restriction of manually feeding the filler rods into the weld pool one at a time.
-For these reasons, it isn’t possible to TIG weld as quickly as with MIG’s automated wire.

 The upside of TIG welding is greater control.
 The weld pool is comparatively small, making TIG a better choice when the appearance of a weld is important.
 This process also makes it possible to weld thinner material than can be done with MIG.